topkecleon/otouto/README.md

 The plugins which require API keys that are not provided are disabled by default.
 The provided Giphy key is the public test key, and is subject to rate limitaton.

+The "fortune.lua" plugin requires the fortune program to be installed on the host computer.

 TIME_OFFSET is the time difference, in seconds, between your system clock.
 It is sometimes necessary for accurate output of the time plugin.
 Default at 0 (duh).

 "admins" table includes the ID numbers, as integers, of any privileged users.
 These will have access to the admin plugin and any addition privileged commands.